pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 Because this is the full path to the key.value we want to extract from the JSON result.

-Let's me explain you that ion the coming section.
+Let's me explain you that in the coming section.

-### How to quickly parse JSON result ?
+### How to quickly parse JSON results withing SecureX ?

 Here is a nice tip about how to identify quickly what is the exact value of the **JSONPATH Query** filter we have to use.